- Entertainment and Media»

 THE WORST MACBETHS EVER MADE!

 When you watch a series of films based on the same source material, you are bound to find interpretations that succeed, interpretations that are okay, and interpretations that are just bloody awful.
-Obviously that is the case with my reviews: I find versions of Shakespeare’s work that are just as good as the original text, and I find versions that completely butches the bard’s words the same away that idiots supporting the Australian Republican Movement butcher logical thinking and freedom of truth!
+Obviously that is the case with my reviews: I find versions of Shakespeare’s work that are just as good as the original text, and I find versions that completely butches the bard’s words the same away that supporters of the Australian Republican Movement butcher logical thinking and freedom of truth!

 Inspired by my review of three different versions of Hamlet, I have decided to write another opinionative piece where I look at multiple interpretations of the one Shakespeare play and compare them back to back, seeing which one is brilliant and which one is terrible.
 By a stroke of obviousness, I have chosen to take a look at Macbeth!
 But unlike my Hamlet review (in which I reviewed the films on the basis of which I thought was brilliant, okay and awful), this article will not be a trio of films based around “the good, the bad, and the brilliant” format.
 I did originally intend to write another review in that style, but as the result of pure misfortune, two of the three interpretations of The Scottish Play I watched were unbelievably shite!
 Both of them had very little entertainment value and every scene you watch sends you into a state of counting how many times Shakespeare has turned in his grave.